theinternetftw/xkcd2601/README.md

 There's also now a python script to generate an svg, which might be of use.

-#### FMSLogo
+#### FMSLogo or similar

-To quickly run the code again and again to check the commits as they come in, I used using FMSLogo, which is windows only, sadly.
+To quickly run the code again and again to check the commits as they came in, I used FMSLogo, which is windows only, sadly.
 But it might also run on your native logo variant of choice.

 To run this code in FMSLogo, open the file, then in the console, type **xkcd**.